 |2015||Hampton||17||17||50.00%||16||MEAC||First Round loss|

-Seventeen teams finished the regular season with a losing record and still secured a bid to the tournament.
+Eighteen teams have finished the regular season with a losing record and still secured a bid to the tournament.
 Six more have gone dancing at an even .500.
-All but one received a 16 seed.
-None made it past the first round, losing by an average margin of 25.6 points.
+All but one received a No. 16 seed.
+None made it past the first round, losing by an average margin of 25 points.

 But there are plenty of teams that are far from average.
 The absolute worst record is a three-way tie at 11-18 (37.93 percent).
 Those would be 1995 FIU, 1996 UCF, and 1997 Fairfield.